NStal/leafjs-util/README.md

 # leafjs-util

 A handy util for easy testing UI components written in coffee inside browser environment.
-With a given coffee script, it will mockup an tempary html and import all you needs than make them available at http://localhost:8000/ by default.
+With a given coffee script, it will mockup an temporary html and import all you needs and make them available at http://localhost:8000/ by default.
 Currently only support and tested under linux and darwin.

 # install
 ```bash